We're going to try to make it easier in many ways. On this blog we will explain what we've learned as kidney recipients and kidney donors.

 We are still learning, but webelieve that we've acquired enough information to share with others who need transplants.

 To put it simply, I created a website (using Google’s Blogger.com), and launched a social media campaign (using Facebook.com).
 Phase A was website design.
 Phase B was designing and launching a social media campaign.

-That is the reason that I use (a) a webpage with a unique but memorable name containing information to be conveyed (such as Kidney4Aidan.com) and (b) Facebook to spread that information by directing interested persons to the webpage for more detailed information.
+I recommend using a webpage with a unique but memorable name containing information to be conveyed (such as Kidney4Ellis.com) or a Facebook page and then using Facebook to spread your information by directing interested persons to the webpage for more detailed information.

-Most importantly, I don't advise asking for a kidney.
-It's too big an ask.
-Ask for something that masses of people would be readily willing to do, such as sharing your post.
+Most importantly, I don't recommend asking for a kidney.
+It's too big an ask (the "Big Ask").
+Ask for something that masses of people would be readily willing to do, such as sharing your post (a "Small Ask").

-I had good success with both elements (Parts A and B) of my personal Kidney Quest (Kidney4Ellis.com).
-More than a thousand people shared my personal Facebook post and my Blogger.com webpage drew 18,000 page views.
+I my own Kidney Quest (Kidney4Ellis.blogspot.com) more than a thousand people shared my Facebook post and my page drew 18,000 page views.
 Within three months, a person whom I had never previously met and did not previously know, Cheri Ruane (co-creator of this blog), then a 44-year old wife and mother of two, saw my twice re-posted Facebook post (3 levels removed from my first post), went on to read my webpage and decided that this was something that she could do.
 She could save my life.
 And she did.

 That’s the nickel version.
 There’s a lot more to our story, but that’s basically what brought Cheri and me together and that's the reason that I am alive and thriving today.

 Helping Others Find Their Donors: